After breaking the relationship between you and your husband, I mean to say after divorce, you need to reach a financial settlement to move forward.

 Firstly, you need to be with your spouse or partner to get a divorce.
 After that, you need to prove in court that your marriage hasn’t worked out.
 It has irretrievably broken down, and you need a divorce.

 On the other hand, the petitioner has to prove that their marriage has broken down on reasonable and legal grounds.
-There are a lot of grounds for a divorce as follows,
+There are a lot of grounds for a divorce, as follows:

 Adultery